 Independent labels, hip bars, pubs and cool inns attract the young and the young-at-heart.

-From a multicultural workers' quarter to the future in-quarter: 25 nations live here side by side.
+A walk through the Westend: a district on the move.
+25 nations live here side by side.

 Nymphenburg Palace is one of the most extensive Baroque palaces in Europe.
 A summer walk.

 Lehel is considered one of Munich's most popular and exclusive residential areas.
 But it wasn't always the case.

 The Bogenhausen district in the northeast of Munich captivates with many green areas, old villas and its proximity to the river Isar.

 The Isar river, clubbing, Oktoberfest or multicultural mix at the main station: On a voyage of discovery in a versatile district of the city

 BMW Welt, Allianz Arena and Olympic Park - Munich's north has much to offer.